 Your Gut Microbiome Communicates with Your Skin Biome for Healthy Skin

 Your skin has its microbiome, which, like the gut microbiome, trains and supports local immune function and keeps harmful bacteria at bay.
 Much less known about the skin microbiome, but this rapidly emerging cosmetic medicine field will change how we treat our skin and challenge what we thought we knew.
 It is understood that skin health and barrier function, though primarily our skin microbiome’s responsibility, is impacted and controlled by our gut microbiome.
-When in balance, the good organisms that live on our skin obtain nutrients from cell debris and sebum and produce products that help us defend against potential pathogens (plus many other functions).
+When in balance, the good organisms living on our skin obtain nutrients from cell debris and sebum and produce products that help us defend against pathogens (plus many other functions).

 The skin microbiome varies across your body.